5 Health Benefits of Dental Implants

 4. Eat a Balanced Diet

 It’s difficult to eat the foods you love after tooth loss.
 In fact, it’s not uncommon for patients who experience tooth loss to eat foods that are soft and easy to chew.
 The only problem is that this makes it difficult to maintain a healthy, balanced diet.
-That’s why we recommend dental implants and other
+That’s why we recommend dental implants and other tooth replacement options.

-.Unlike dentures, tooth implants are embedded in the jawbone.
+Unlike dentures, a tooth implant is embedded in the jawbone.
 This gives you security and peace of mind while you eat your favorite foods, like steak.

 Even the best-fitting dentures will slip on occasion when you eat, cough, or sneeze.
 But this can be easily corrected by gently biting down and swallowing to shift the dentures back in place.

-The good news with dental implants is that you never have to worry about them slipping while you eat.
+One of the main benefits of dental implants is that you never have to worry about them slipping while you eat.
 Instead, you can eat with confidence.

 5. Smile With Confidence